theiiienrique/theiiienrique.github.io/docs/wordpress.md

 ## Create a new post

-Complete the following steps to create a new post:
+To create a new post, follow these steps:

 <Stepper>